Skip to content

 Touch VPN costs around $15 a month if you’re getting a monthly plan.
 The second offering is the annual plan at around $95 a year, which ends up being around $8 a month.
 If you’re in the US, the price might be different and we think that, in this country, the annual plan is priced at $6.5 a month.

-CyberGhost, an awesome VPN service, costs below $2.5 a month for the 2-year plan, while NordVPN’s annual plan is less than $4 a month.
-Even NordVPN’s 2-year plan is cheaper, making Touch VPN completely useless and not worth getting.
+CyberGhost, an awesome VPN service, costs below $2.3 a month for the 2-year plan, while ExpressVPN’s annual plan is less than $7 a month.
+All of these VPNs are cheaper AND better, making Touch VPN completely useless and not worth getting.

 We’ll never get why bad VPNs like this cost so much.
 Betternet, Hotspot Shield, and other lackluster services tend to get pretty expensive, yet, you get nothing worth talking about from them.
 As long as you stick with the three providers we mentioned, you can be sure you’re getting your money’s worth.